Management development should be HR's number one priority in 2023by

 - The managers are not proactively seeking to work towards the vision or company objectives

-Since 2020, the need for all employees to be change eager and able to align with the company mission and values have become an imperative.
+Since 2020, the need for all employees to be eager and able to align with the company's mission and values has become imperative.
 All levels of management are required to work well collectively, be able to pull their weight individually and be able to anticipate the needs of the organisation and its employees.

 Due to the complex, constantly shifting nature of the working environment that they operate in, they need to be able to predict and understand how to write strategy, align it with others and influence their employees to follow and implement it.